unioslo/nivlheim/README.md

 ```
 sudo /usr/sbin/nivlheim_client
 ```
 3. Open web admin pages in a browser, and you should see that there's a new machine waiting to be approved.
-Click "approve"
+Click "approve".

 4. Run the client one more time:
 ```